iandouglas/streamerbot-examples/README.md

 ## How to use it

-Each folder will have an 'export' that will work in Streamer.bot 0.2.x.
+Each folder will have a README with instructions, and an 'import_code.txt' file containing the import text that will work in Streamer.bot 0.2.x.
 I will not be generating exports for Streamer.bot 0.1.x.
-But each folder will also include any C# code needed to build your own actions, subactions, etc along the way.
+But each folder will also include any C# code needed to build your own actions, subactions, etc along the way or if you want to make any modifications/improvements.
+Please make a pull request to the code if you add something helpful!

 ## Yes, it's open-source